noirello/bonsai/docs/advanced.rst

                     return res
                 await curio.sleep(1)

-Even better registering to an I/O event to figure out when the data will be available than avoiding constant polling with voluntarily sleep.
-The :meth:`LDAPConnection.fileno()` method returns the socket's file descriptor that can be used with the OS's default I/O monitoring function (e.g select or epoll).
+The constant polling can be avoided with voluntarily sleep, but it's more efficient to register to an I/O event that will notify when the data is available.
+The :meth:`LDAPConnection.fileno()` method returns the socket's file descriptor that can be used with the OS's default I/O monitoring function (e.g select or epoll) for this purpose.
 In Curio you can wait until a socket becomes writable with `curio.traps._write_wait`:

 .. code-block:: python3